 C. Successful ATS Claims Against A Corporation

 - Licea v.
 Curacao Drydock Co., 584 F. Supp.
 2d 1355 (S.D.Fla.
 2008): (Bench) Defendant did make an appearance but refused to defend.
 Plaintiffs were awarded $80 million in damages total.
 “The Defendant in this case, one of the largest drydock companies in the Western Hemisphere, with tens of millions if not hundreds of millions of dollars in annual revenues, conspired with the Republic of Cuba to force Cuban citizens to travel to facilities the Defendant owns in Curacao, to hold them in captivity there, and to force them to work repairing ships and oil platforms.”
 The court also found that an ATS claim was sustainable as, “Forced labor constitutes a violation of a well-established, universally-recognized norm of international law.
 It is widely recognized as one of the handful of serious claims for which the ATS provides jurisdiction in U.S. district courts regardless of where it occurred.
 It is a brutal offense condemned by the civilized world.
 This Court is compelled to act strongly to punish and deter it.”
-Collection efforts appear to be ongoing; in January 2010, Plaintiffs moved to commence proceedings supplementary to implead the Governments of Island Territory of Curaçao and the Government of the Netherlands Antilles and add them as Judgment Debtors, but motion was denied.
+In January 2010, Plaintiffs moved to commence proceedings supplementary to implead the Governments of Island Territory of Curaçao and the Government of the Netherlands Antilles and add them as Judgment Debtors, but motion was denied.
 See Licea v.
 Curacao Drydock Co., Inc., 06-22128-CIV, 2011 WL 2118716 (S.D.Fla.
 2011).
 The plaintiffs are now trying to collect the judgment from the corporate defendants, by, in part, garnishing the Church of Scientology.